How Does My Job Affect My Insurance Rates?

 Insurance companies fight to justify this practice; a lot of people don’t like it, though.
 Many people think they’re unfair.
 People with a lower income view these practices even more unfavorably.

 The big reason people don’t like this practice is because they hurt the disadvantaged.
 People with less education and lower-paying jobs tend to pay higher insurance premiums.

 In fact, several politicians have brought up the issue.
 Consumer groups have protested.
 Individuals have clamored for change.
 But, there is solid science and good decision-making behind using these factors in assessing the risk of a driver.
 They are probably not going to be as important as your driving record, though.

 Car insurance companies use a variety of risk factors to help determine what your monthly premiums are going to be.
 Some of them may seem unfair, but every one of them is predictive of loss.
 Insurance companies have to make smart decisions.
 Risk factors are used with all provides and all types of insurance – car insurance is not unique.
-Ultimately, if you want cheap auto insurance, the best thing you can do is have a clean driving record.
+Ultimately, if you want cheap auto insurance, the best thing you can do is maintain a clean driving record.